MatheusRich/matheusrich.github.io/_drafts/dont-use-comments-use-code.md

 ## Don't use comments as backup

 Developers shouldn't fear deleting code.
-Commented code just muddles everthing around it.
+Commented code just muddles everything around it.
 Do you think you may need it later?
-Short answer: _you'll probably don't_.
+Short answer: _you probably won't_.
 And even if you do, that's why we have Version Control Systems like Git <small>(If you're not using a VCS, what are you doing?!)</small>.

 ```ruby